-I thought I would switch gears to a topic that can be tricky for some -- our relationship with movement.
-Many people struggle mightely with finding the balance with what does it look like to move our bodies without it being about burning calories?
+I thought that I would with gears to a topic that can be tricky for some – our relationship with movement.
+Many people struggle mightily with finding the balance with what does it look like to move our bodies without it being about burning calories?

 Our bodies know how to regulate food intake by decreasing the amount of food it takes to be full/satisfied without having to calorie count.
 When we are having trouble doing this, we are lacking trust in our bodies that through intuitive eating, we can be at the weight that our bodies can easily maintain with varied diets and regular movement.
 This is hard obviously when we desire to weigh less than our bodies naturally want to weigh (that is a whole other blog post).

 In the second scenario, when we are not interested or avoiding movement, a couple of things may be happening for us.
 We could have histories of not having good experiences with movement (teased or left out PE or sports that we might have attempted but not at the level of most around us), trauma, burn-out from childhood/young adulthood sports and burnout with movement used for dieting purposes because the

 exercise stop “producing” results, aka, weight loss.
 We could also been pressured to move for our health and traditional, weight centered activities are not joyful.
 We may not have discovered movement that was enjoyable when we are younger .
 And as we add on more responsibility, it can be hard to even keep in movement we like because the pressure to get a lot done pulls us from regular movement.

 There are a handful of things we can do if we want to have a relationship with movement that is flexible and free of self-judgement.

 1) Remember, you are not morally obligated to move your body.
 As Ragen Chastain says, you are the boss of your underpants.
 You get to decide if you want to move or not, regardless if others think you should, even if it might be of benefit.